 In a study published in the Journal of the American Chemical Society, researchers at Texas A&M University have described a new material that captures the pattern of electrical activity at the synapse.
 Much like how a nerve cell produces a pulse of oscillating current depending on the history of electrical activity at its synapse, the researchers said their material oscillates from metal to insulator at a transition temperature decided by the device’s thermal history.

 Materials are generally classified into metals or insulators depending on whether they conduct heat and electricity.
 But some materials, like vanadium dioxide, lead a double life.
 At certain temperatures, vanadium dioxide acts like an insulator, resisting the flow of heat and electric currents.
-But when heated to 67 degrees Celsius, vanadium dioxide undergoes a chameleon-like change in its internal properties, converting to a metal.
+But when heated to 67 degrees Celsius (153 degrees Fahrenheit), vanadium dioxide undergoes a chameleon-like change in its internal properties, converting to a metal.